samcunliffe/2025-08-19-FEM-Burman/slides.md

 <!-- prettier-ignore-start -->

-* The way the collaborations team meausres indirects changes midway.
+* The way the collaborations team measures indirects changes midway.
-  - At end of the month, indirects come in a chunk.
+  - At the end of the month, indirects come in a chunk.
-* Both team members have unusually high indirects.
-Burn through hours with little/no delivery.
+* Both team members have unusually high indirects, burning through hours with little or no delivery.
-* Staff and family illness means we pause.
+* Staff and family illness mean we pause.
-  - In that time, postdoc code advances _a lot_.
+  - During that time, the postdocs' code advances _a lot_.
-* Project goes 🔴 red and paused for a few months.
+* The project goes 🔴 red and is paused for a few months.

 <!-- prettier-ignore-end -->